Do I Need a Lawyer To Write a Durable Power of Attorney?

-Most states have a simple power of attorney form to help you create an official financial power of attorney document.
-Before it becomes a legally binding document, it must be signed, witnessed, and notarized by a notary public must review it.
+Most states have a simple power of attorney form.
+This form helps you create an official financial power of attorney document.
+Before it becomes legally binding, a notary public must review it.
 The notary public must:

 Some states have additional requirements if your agent engages in real estate transactions.
 If agents deal with real estate assets, some states require you to put the document on file in the local land records office.
-If they will be handling financial transactions, you may file a copy of the document with your financial institution.

-A durable financial POA typically ends upon death, revocation, or in some states divorce (if the agent was an ex-spouse).
+A durable financial POA typically ends upon the following:

 Power of Attorney for Health Care

 A medical POA designates the person who will make medical decisions for you in an emergency.
-Even though you set out your wishes in a living will (also called an advance healthcare directive), no document can cover every situation.
-It's still important to give a loved one or a level-headed close friend the authority to make decisions not covered by your healthcare directive.
+You may have already set out your wishes in a living will (an advance health care directive).
+But no document can cover every situation.
+Giving a loved one or a close friend the authority to make decisions is sometimes essential.

 Can a Power of Attorney Be Revoked?

-Situations change and you may find that you now want to revoke the authority you gave to someone to make decisions for you.
+Situations change.
+You may now want to revoke the authority previously given.
 Revoking a power of attorney can be done in several ways.
 You can:

 - Replace your existing durable POA with a new POA

-- You can write a written revocation letter that explains that you are revoking the authority you had previously given your agent
+- Write a written revocation letter that explains that you are revoking the authority you had previously given your agent

-- You can destroy the original power of attorney document
+- Destroy the original power of attorney document

 Can I Solve This on My Own or Do I Need an Attorney?